Schwarze-Research-Lab/bcwc_dashboard/README.md

 The [site](https://bcwc.surgery.wisc.edu/) is built using a modern tailwind vite stack with vanilla js.
+The site is only acceissable to those on the UW network.
 The primary library used is chart.js for all visuals.
 Feel free to lift code from here for your own dashboard.

 ## Local Dev Deploy
 ```